Swarzkopf314/Selfie/README.md

 ## Usage

-SelfieChain adds a :selfie method to Object class (as well as a SelfieChain < BasicObject class).
+SelfieChain adds a :selfie method to Object class (as well as a SelfieChain:Wrapper < BasicObject class).
 Calling it with or without a block changes it's behavior as follows:

 ####1.
 With block (and one optional argument that defaults to nil).